DevOps Team: Roles and Responsibilities in 2025

 DevOps Responsibilities: Cloud/Server/Network Architectures

-DevOps augmented by cloud technology enables you to build highly scalable and flexible applications using different architectures such as Microservices, serverless architecture, and cloud architecture.
+DevOps leverages cloud technology to build scalable, flexible applications using architectures such as microservices, serverless, and cloud platforms.

 DevOps Responsibilities: Infrastructure as Code

-Infrastructure as Code (IaC) is an innovative concept of managing infrastructure operations using code.
-Unlike traditional environments wherein manual configuration files and scripts are used to manage configuration, IaC performs operations using code in an automated environment.
-It treats infrastructure as code applying version control systems, monitoring tools, virtualization tests to automate and govern the operations as you do with code releases.
+Infrastructure as Code (IaC) is an innovative concept for managing infrastructure operations using code.
+Unlike traditional environments, where manual configuration files and scripts are used to manage configuration, IaC performs operations using code in an automated environment.
+It treats infrastructure as code, applying version control systems, monitoring tools, and virtualization tests to automate and govern the operations as you do with code releases.

-The code describes, manages, and converges the desired state of a machine or the infrastructure.
+The code describes, manages, and converges a machine’s or the infrastructure’s desired state.
 IaC is not just for automation, it also allows you to implement DevOps best practices to remove errors, perform testing on infrastructure, streamline operations, faster deployments, and flexibility to change and rebuild the entire system within seconds in times of a disaster.
 While you avoid documentation, seamless collaboration becomes a reality.

 DevOps Responsibilities: Cloud migrations

-Moving your apps and data to a cloud is not an easy task.
+Moving your apps and data to the cloud is not easy.
 Cloud migration strategies differ from one organization to another.
-Replatforming, Rehosting, Repurchasing, Rebuilding, refactoring, and retiring are some of the strategies that you could follow.
-You need to prepare and implement a migration strategy by assessing application capabilities, cloud readiness, choose the right provider, migrate apps and data and perform post-validation as well.
+Some strategies you could follow are replatforming, Rehosting, Repurchasing, Rebuilding, refactoring, and retiring.
+You need to prepare and implement a migration strategy by assessing application capabilities and cloud readiness, choosing the right provider, migrating apps and data, and performing post-validation.

 DevOps Responsibilities: Security Compliance